chicio/chicio.github.io/_posts/2017-07-25-a-first-approach-to-contract-test.md

 }
 ```

-We have two object that implement that interface: AccountCommand and SettingsCommand.
+We have two objects that implement that interface: AccountCommand and SettingsCommand.

 ```java
 class AccountCommand implements Command {